davidptclark/nc-portfolio-fe/README.md

 ### 🖥️ 📲 Building and running the site

 To build and run the site on your local machine, run `npm start`.
-After doing so, you'll need to use either the Expo Go app on your mobile device or an iOS/Android simulator on your local machine to run the app.
+After doing so, you'll need to use either the Expo Go app on your mobile device or an iOS/Android emulator on your local machine to run the app.